What’s Vegetarian at Jack in the Box? Your Ultimate Guide (Updated for 2026)

 • Applesauce

-• Vegan-friendly sauces: barbecue, sweet and sour, soy sauce, and low-fat balsamic vinaigrette
+• Vegan-friendly dipping sauces: ketchup, mustard, barbecue, sweet and sour, taco sauce, and soy sauce, plus the low-fat balsamic vinaigrette dressing

 The biggest thing to watch is the shared fryer.
 If strict cross-contamination is a dealbreaker, the salad, applesauce, and teriyaki bowl are your safest bets.